juancarlosmiranda/juancarlosmiranda.github.io/docs/_sources/index.md.txt

 Welcome to my site!

-Here I try to publish what I do, that includes: notes, works, code.
+Here I publish what I do, that includes: notes, works, code.
 I hope this is useful to you, and if it is, please let me know.

 * [Researchgate https://www.researchgate.net/profile/Juan-Miranda-6](https://www.researchgate.net/profile/Juan-Miranda-6)
 * [Scholar.Google:](https://scholar.google.com/citations?hl=es&user=B2f3BHYAAAA)